Environmental Legislation Website This Page Last Updated 29 October, 2008

 -

 Determine requirement for an Environmental Statement (ES).
-An ES is mandatory for installation of a pipeline that is greater than 40 km in length and 800 mm in diameter and so this step can be skipped.
+An ES is mandatory for installation of a pipeline that is greater than 40 km in length and 800 mm in diameter.
 Many smaller pipelines may form part of a wider development where an ES will be required (see New Projects).
-In this case the pipelines will be included in the wider development ES/PON15D submission and so a PON15C need not be submitted to determine requirement for an ES.)
+In this case the pipelines will be included in the wider development ES/PON15D submission and so a PON15C need not be submitted to determine requirement for an ES.

 Undertake informal consultation with statutory consultees, DECC, JNCC and FRS/CEFAS.

 Identify if development occurs in vicinity of any habitats or protected species under EU Habitats Directive.
-Additional measures and an Appropriate Assessment may be required.
+Additional measures and a Habitats Regulatory Assessment may be required.

 Prepare environmental information (and possibly chemical permit application) section of PON15C.